vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 layout: post
 title: Create LLM apps using RAG
 description: RAG and Langcahin for creating the personalized bots
-summary: This blog post shows how you can create RAG applications with Langchain
 tags: [LLM,  Deep Learning]
 version: Published
 release: 14-02-2024